Analysis | There remains no reason to trust Trump’s rhetoric about the coronavirus pandemic

 The three surges in new cases the United States has experienced have each looked a bit different.

 Surge 1: Beginning to April 10.
-The country added about 500,000 confirmed cases, but the true scale of the first surge will likely never be known.
+The country added about 500,000 confirmed cases, but the true scale of the first surge will probably never be known.
 Analysis from covid19-projections.com puts the total closer to 10 million.
 (Due to that uncertainty, we didn’t highlight the first surge on the graphs above.)

 The areas hardest hit as a function of population were Connecticut, D.C., Illinois, Louisiana, Massachusetts, Michigan, New Jersey, New York, Pennsylvania and Rhode Island.
 They constituted 20.6 percent of all new cases during that period.

 Surge 3: Sept.
 12 to now.
 So far, we’ve added 1.4 million new confirmed cases.
-The areas which have seen the most cases as a function of population have been Connecticut, D.C., Illinois, Massachusetts, Michigan, New Jersey, New York, North Dakota, Rhode Island and South Dakota.
+The areas that have seen the most cases as a function of population have been Connecticut, D.C., Illinois, Massachusetts, Michigan, New Jersey, New York, North Dakota, Rhode Island and South Dakota.
 Those places have contributed 20.9 percent of the cases in this surge.

 On Wednesday, South Dakota Gov. Kristi L. Noem (R) dismissed the rising case totals in her state as being a function of testing.